microsoft/everyonecancode/day1/Application/README.md

 ### Integrate Azure Web App Url in Github Secret

+Now that we are sure that our back end service works as expected we can bring everything together now.
-It uses a Github Feature called _Secrets_ where you can store your "Password" to connect to the Storage.
+To do this we will use a Github Feature called _Secrets_ where you can store your backend URL to make your frontend talk to the backend service.

 - On your Repository page select settings and navigate to secrets
 - Add a _new secret_ named `VUE_APP_IMAGE_API_URL` and as value set `<your WebApp's URL>`